octavifs/octavifs-blog/content/post/deep-learning-in-production-part1.md

 ![XKCD python environment madness](/media/post/deep-learning-in-production-part1/python_environment_xkcd.png "source: [https://xkcd.com/1987](https://xkcd.com/1987)")

 You can jump straight into [the recipe](#the-recipe), if you are already familiar with the problem and just need a working solution.
+You can also clone the recipe [from its GitHub repo](https://github.com/octavifs/dl-in-prod-environments/tree/main/part1).

 ## Python package management